Description.

 The school is open to all students that possess a basic background of chemistry, biology or medicinal chemistry.
 Undergraduates and PhD students, post-doctoral researchers and senior researchers from Universities, Research Institutes, Clinics and Industries are welcome.

-Registration will be possible from November 15th 2022 until May 31th 2023.
+Registration will be possible from November 27th 2023 until June 8th 2024.
 See Registration page for details.

 Participation Fee.